9 Tips To Keep Your Child Safe On Social Media

 Similarly, images of school uniforms can lead to a predator knowing where they attend school and can be very dangerous.
 Review every photo your child uploads and if you don’t approve of it, remove it.

 Facebook and Instagram have a whole bunch of privacy settings that need to be reviewed regularly to ensure your child is safe.
-On Facebook, features may default to the “public” setting after updates, so you need to make sure you review each aspect of the privacy settings and timeline and tagging settings to see who can see your child’s site, posts
+On Facebook, features may default to the “public” setting after updates.
+So, you need to make sure you review each aspect of the privacy settings and timeline and tagging settings to see who can see your child’s site, posts and photos.
+Ensure that the settings are changed to “friends only” or “friends of friends” depending on what you are comfortable with.
+Bear in mind, however, that although “friends of friends” seems innocent enough, some of you child’s friends could have 1000 plus so call “friends” on their page.
+Most of these “friends” they do not know, so be cautious with this setting.

 Instagram is much the same, ensure that your child’s account is set to a “private” account and educate them in relation to unsolicited emails they may receive.
 The best rule to apply here is if you don’t know them, delete the message.